Getting a certificate of life in the United States

 - A valid Dutch passport or Dutch identity card.

 - Proof of address.
 This can be proof of registration with your municipality, for example.
-If this is not available in your country, you can instead provide a bank statement or utility bill from the past month bearing your name and address, or a rental contract bearing your name and address.
+If this is not available in your country, you can instead provide a bank statement, a telephone or utility bill from the past month bearing your name and address, or a rental contract bearing your name and address.

 - Official proof of your civil status issued by a government body in the Netherlands or elsewhere.
 This can be your marriage certificate, your divorce certificate or your spouse's death certificate, for example.
 It cannot be a self-declaration or a document drawn up by a notary.